 This report collates and presents the current data available in relation to alcohol and public health.
-It has been gathered by and on behalf of NHS Greater Glasgow and Clyde and West Dunbartonshire HSCP fulfilling its duty as a statutory consultee to the West Dunbartonshire Licensing Board.
-It provides an overview of the main indicators available presenting a picture of alcohol related health harm in West Dunbartonshire and aims to support the development an evidence-informed policy.
+It has been gathered by and on behalf of NHS Greater Glasgow and Clyde fulfilling its duty as a statutory consultee to the West Dunbartonshire Licensing Board.
+It provides an overview of the main indicators available presenting a picture of alcohol related harm in West Dunbartonshire and aims to support the development an evidence-informed policy.